kusl/MyAdventure/README.md

 Rule of thumb: prestige whenever you'd at least **double your current angel count**, or as soon as the button unlocks if it's your first time.
 Don't agonize over it.
 Prestige is a checkpoint, not a sacrifice.

+### The very late game: cross-business bonus

+Once all businesses have managers and you've done a few prestiges, a third axis of scaling opens up: the **cross-business speed bonus**.
+Every time the minimum-owned count across all six businesses crosses a shared threshold (25, 50, 100, 200, 300, 400, then every 100 forever), every business gets another ×2 revenue multiplier.

+Unlike the per-business milestones, the cross-business bonus is **uncapped** — it climbs forever as long as you keep buying the least-owned business.
+At 400 of each it's ×64.
+At 1000 of each it's ×4096.
+At 10,000 of each it's `2^102` ≈ 5×10³⁰.
+The game literally never runs out of progression.

+The strategic implication is clear: if you have 1000 lemonade stands but only 200 shrimp boats, your lowest business is what gates the cross-business bonus.
+Balanced ownership pays.
+The UI tells you exactly which threshold you're approaching and how many of every business you need to get there.

 ### Offline earnings work — use them

 Close the game.
 Walk away.
 Come back tomorrow.
-Every business with a manager will have earned revenue for the entire interval you were gone, boosted by your angel bonus.
-The math is identical to live play: `cycles × revenue × angel_bonus`.
+Every business with a manager will have earned revenue for the entire interval you were gone, boosted by your angel bonus and the cross-business speed multiplier.
+The math is identical to live play: `cycles × revenue × angel_bonus × cross_business_multiplier`.
 There is no offline cap and no offline penalty.
 Sleeping is a viable strategy.

+When you reopen the app, a toast notification tells you how much you earned while you were away ("While you were away, you earned $X!").
+If the gap was less than one second, it's below the minimum threshold and no payout is shown — this avoids spurious toasts for screen flickers or brief app switches.

 The only caveat: offline earnings only count businesses with managers.
 A business sitting at 200 units with no manager produces nothing while you're away.
 Buy the manager.